Hesperoyucca

 Hesperoyucca is a small genus of two recognized species of flowering plants closely related to, and recently split from, Yucca, which is in the century plant subfamily within the asparagus family.

 Description

-Hesperoyucca is distinct from Yucca in having loculicidally dehiscent fruit and a scape more than 2.5 cm diameter with reflexed (not erect) bracts.
+Hesperoyucca is distinct from Yucca in having loculicidally dehiscent fruit and a scape more than diameter with reflexed (not erect) bracts.
 The stigma is capitate, whereas those of Yucca split into three reflexed lobes.
 The glutinous pollen is released in a sticky mass; that of Yucca species is released as single grains.
 The genus is native to Mexico and the southwestern United States.